 Feedback and Tips

-A visitor writes on November 19, 2008: "Hi - I am an Englishman, living in Vienna, Austria - how's that for starters!
+Comments from a visitor on November 19, 2008: "Hi - I am an Englishman, living in Vienna, Austria - how's that for starters!
 Tomorrow I am going to make your pumpkin pie, this looks like a great recipe and I will let you know how it turns out.
 One word to add about the pumpkin soup - it is very popular here in Austria and served with a dribble of pumpkin seed oil on top, which is delicious and referred to here as 'Styrian Gold', since it comes from the province of Styria.
 If you can get it in the US, do try, it's worth it!
 I had to take some over on my last trip, I come over every summer to see friends and get up to date on recipes!! all the best, "

 |